 Download and install the latest drivers

-There is a drivers CD included with the adapter, but it’s always best to use the latest drivers available.
+Most modern devices will have drivers for the adpater built-in, but it’s always best to use the latest drivers available here on the website.

-If you do not have an existing Internet connection your computer, you will need to download the drivers somewhere else to portable media like USB drive flash drive that you can use on the computer where you need to install them.
+If you do not have an existing Internet connection your computer, you will need to download the drivers somewhere else such as portable media like USB drive flash drive that you can use on the computer where you need to install them.

 For Windows 7, 8/8.1, and 10, if you have another active network connection, simply plug in the adapter and Windows will automatically download and install the latest drivers from Windows Update.
 If you do not have an active connection or wish to manually install the drivers click the link below.